Herringbone Flooring: Why Everyone’s Choosing It

 Solid Wood Herringbone Flooring

-- Can be sanded and refinished multiple times.
+• Can be sanded and refinished several times.

 Engineered Herringbone Flooring

-- More resistant to moisture and temperature changes.
+• Less susceptible to moisture and temperature variations.

-- Ideal for kitchens, basements, and over underfloor heating.
+• Perfect for kitchens, basements and over in floor heating.

 Laminate Herringbone Flooring